GCOM7140/google-trends-analysis/google-trends-guide.md

 The benefits of using an R package are numerous and will become more and more apparent throughout this guide.
 To summarize, an R package allows your analysis to be more *intelligent*, *reproducible*, and *programmatic*.

 We will walk you through using Google Trends, pointing out some nuances along the way, and then we will show you how to generate the same exact data (and even the same visuals) with the `gtrendsR` package.
-We will apply everything to *The Juice Laundry* (TJL), demonstrating methods to extract data that is most useful and most accurate, and comparing that data to local competition, namely *Corner Juice*.
+We will apply everything to <a href="https://www.thejuicelaundry.com" target="blank">*The Juice Laundry*</a> (TJL), demonstrating methods to extract data that is most useful and most accurate, and comparing that data to local competition, namely *Corner Juice*.

 ------------------------------------------------------------------------